 - General Operation Model Based on Web DOM

 OpenAI builds visual Agents through the Operator module, simulating user actions like clicking, inputting, and scrolling in a browser environment.
-Its advantage lies in not requiring custom adaptation, able to widely adapt to consumer-level web tasks like price comparison, ticket purchasing, and itinerary organization.
+Its advantage lies in not needing custom adaptation, being able to widely adapt to consumer-level web tasks like price comparison, ticket purchasing, and itinerary organization.

 - Capability Boundaries Limited by the Sandbox Environment

-For safety and controllability, this mode is strictly confined to a virtual environment.
+To ensure safety and controllability, this mode is strictly confined to running in a virtual environment.
 While avoiding system-level permission issues, it also means difficulty accessing local files, corporate intranets, and desktop-level tools, limiting its application depth in professional scenarios.
-Simultaneously, high computational cost and task latency remain unresolved issues.
+Simultaneously, high computational cost and task latency remain currently unsolved problems.

-Anthropic's Data Route: Long-Context Understanding and Vertical Application Deep Dive
+Anthropic's Data Route: Long-Context Understanding and Vertical Application Deep Cultivation

 - Complex Document Analysis Driven by Context Window

-Claude, from 3.7 to 4.0, leveraging a context window as high as 200K and stable semantic retention, demonstrates advantages in handling structured and unstructured data in vertical industries like programming, healthcare, law, and pharmaceuticals.
-For example, in pharmaceutical patent analysis, it achieves high-accuracy document extraction and summarization.
+Claude, from versions 3.7 to 4.0, leveraging a context window as high as 200K and stable semantic retention capabilities, demonstrates advantages in handling structured and unstructured data in vertical industries like programming, healthcare, law, and pharmaceuticals.
+For example, in pharmaceutical patent analysis, it can achieve high-accuracy document extraction and summarization.

 - Emphasis on Both Compliance and Controllability

-Anthropic builds a safety baseline for high-compliance industries through "Constitutional AI" and preset rules, earning a good reputation among financial and pharmaceutical clients.
-This path emphasizes "precision and safety first," currently a relatively stable force in enterprise application implementation.
+Anthropic builds a safety baseline for high-compliance industries through "Constitutional AI" and preset rules, earning it a good reputation among financial and pharmaceutical clients.
+This path emphasizes "precision and safety first," representing a relatively stable force in current enterprise application implementation.

 - MCP Leverages External Ecosystem The landing point of MCP is to construct a new paradigm of "model as the main controller, software as the called unit."
-For Anthropic, this is a paradigm-shifting attempt no less significant than the plugin system.
-Claude is no longer just an add-on smart assistant for some SaaS, but attempts to become the main operating system for enterprise software stacks.
-This thinking naturally aligns with its focus on data compliance, task precision, and industry deep dive, forming a closed loop.
+For Anthropic, this is an attempt at paradigm restructuring no less significant than the plugin system.
+Claude is no longer just an add-on intelligent assistant for some SaaS, but is attempting to become the main operating system for enterprise software stacks.
+This approach naturally aligns with its directions in data compliance, task precision, and industry deep cultivation, forming a closed loop.

 Google's Ecosystem Integration Strategy: Toolchain Micro-Integration and Cost Balancing